Find vulnerabilities fast and early, empower your DevOps

 Run automated scans on your cloud instances to ensure that the operating systems don't leak sensitive information or give way to hackers.
 Each finding is validated to ensure that you see no false positives despite the automated nature of these scans.

-Demonstrate your compliance by introducing multiple checkpoints for DevOps Penetration Testing before you deploy changes in production.
+Demonstrate your compliance by introducing multiple checkpoints for security validation before you deploy changes in production.
 Each finding can be retested after fixes have been deployed.
 This ensures that you fix application security gaps continuously and prevent any misconfiguration of underlying platforms.

 Before we begin testing, BreachLock™ along with your company will determine the full scope that will be tested.
 Clear and open discussion with the customer is integral at this step.
 All communication is facilitated via our SaaS portal which enforces our methodical approach and promotes collaboration between teams.
 At this stage, we determine the companies’ infrastructure such as domains, servers, and other devices with IP addresses.
 We then determine if any should be excluded and why.
 Once we have a list of all of the devices to be tested we can then define the testing duration.